Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 High-GI: ≥70

 Blood sugar levels are tightly regulated in the body.
 When blood glucose rises after a carbohydrate-containing meal, our bodies release a hormone made in the pancreas called insulin to bring it quickly back down to normal.
 When blood sugar dips too low, the pancreas releases a different hormone called glucagon which stimulates the liver to release its stored sugar into the blood to bring it back up to normal.
-Maintaining normal blood sugar levels is an essential part of physiological homeostasis.

 Blood Glucose Level Regulation under Negative Feedback System.
 Credit: Shannan Muskopf – Biologycorner.com